Justine-Gouaux/Justine-Gouaux.github.io/README.md

 ## Contact

-You can reach me at :email: justine.gouaux93@gmail.com
+You can reach me at 📧 justine.gouaux93@gmail.com